CryptozombiesHQ/cryptozombie-lessons/en/2/13-kittygenes.md

 Let's implement cat genes in our zombie code.

-1. First, let's change the function definition for `feedAndMultiply` so it takes a 3rd argument: a `string` named `_species`
+1. First, let's change the function definition for `feedAndMultiply` so it takes a 3rd argument: a `string` named `_species` which we'll store in `memory`.

 2. Next, after we calculate the new zombie's DNA, let's add an `if` statement comparing the `keccak256` hashes of `_species` and the string `"kitty"`.
 We can't directly pass strings to `keccak256`.
 Instead, we will pass `abi.encodePacked(_species)` as an argument on the left side and `abi.encodePacked("kitty")` as an argument on the right side.